ultimaille/graphite-addon-loader/README.md

  - Name: an arbitrary name for the plugin
  - Program: program to execute
  - Interpreter (OPTIONAL): path or name of interpreter used to execute program (e.g: a python script need `python3` interpreter)
- - gplugin (OPTIONAL): `gplugin` file that contains parameters info of the program

 ### Modify